karl-sjogren/brackets-handlebars-templates/README.md

 Handlebars highlighter for Brackets [![Build Status](https://travis-ci.org/karl-sjogren/brackets-handlebars-templates.svg?branch=master)](https://travis-ci.org/karl-sjogren/brackets-handlebars-templates)
 ===============================

+**This project has been abandoned since I don't use Brackets anymore.
+If you need something fixed in this plugin then fork it and fix it yourself.**

 A syntax highlighting plugin for [Handlebars templates](http://handlebarsjs.com/) in the [Brackets editor](http://brackets.io/).

 After installation you will get mixed syntax highlightning for html and handlebars in .hbs and .handlebars files.